How do I know that? Because I’ve been where you are. Let me explain.

 When you have the epiphany I had, you’ll realize you need to differentiate.
 But you can’t differentiate without first knowing what makes you different.

 I’ve created a process for that.
 A process for differentiating your business from your competition.
-It all starts with the individual that is you.
+It all starts with the uniqueness that can only be attributed to you.

 Don’t let your business get lost in the crowd.

-I’d love to help you make your mark mean something.
-Let’s talk.
+I’d love to help you bring meaning to your mark, your logo.
+So, let’s talk.